-5.1 FPT1:

-Students in their first year of study are assumed not yet to have any substantial technical knowledge in their field of specialization except in workshop training conducted over a period of 240 hours at SUA workshops within the 1st and 2nd Semesters and therefore students doing FPT1 should work in the capacity of Craftsman skills level mainly in workshops.
+- 5.1 FPT1: Students in their first year of study are assumed not yet to have any substantial technical knowledge in their field of specialization except in workshop training conducted over a period of 240 hours at SUA workshops within the 1st and 2nd Semesters and therefore students doing FPT1 should work in the capacity of Craftsman skills level mainly in workshops. - 5.2 FPT2: Students in their second year of study already possess some basic knowledge in their area of study and should be given an opportunity to familiarize themselves with the requirements of professional practice.
+Therefore students doing FPT2 should work in the capacity of skilled technician level - 5.3 FPT3: Students in their third year of study already possess substantial technical knowledge in their area of study and should be given an opportunity to familiarize themselves with the requirements of professional practice.
+Therefore students doing FPT3 should work in the capacity of Professional Engineer level in the area of specialization

-5.2 FPT2:

-Students in their second year of study already possess some basic knowledge in their area of study and should be given an opportunity to familiarize themselves with the requirements of professional practice.
-Therefore students doing FPT2 should work in the capacity of skilled technician level

-5.3 FPT3:

-Students in their third year of study already possess substantial technical knowledge in their area of study and should be given an opportunity to familiarize themselves with the requirements of professional practice.
-Therefore students doing FPT3 should work in the capacity of Professional Engineer level in their area of specialization a daily record giving short description of actual work done (Appendix 3)